MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-um-migration.md

 ---
-title: Article title goes here       # Very important for SEO.
+title: Plan for Skype for Business Server and Exchange Server migration       # Very important for SEO.
 See https://aka.ms/seo-for-writers-cheat-sheet
 author: dstrome           # This is your GitHub alias, not your Microsoft alias ms.author: dstrome        # Your Microsoft alias without @microsoft.com
 manager: serdars                     # Delete for SharePoint